 Hard Red Winter

 Versatile, with excellent milling and baking characteristics for wheat foods like hearth breads, hard rolls, croissants and flat breads.
-HRW is also an ideal wheat choice for some types of Asian noodles, general purpose flour and as an improver for blending.
+Hard Red Winter (HRW) is also an ideal wheat choice for some types of Asian noodles, general purpose flour and as an improver for blending.

 Hard Red Spring

 The aristocrat of wheat when it comes to “designer” wheat foods like hearth breads, rolls, croissants, bagels and pizza crust.
-HRS is also a valued improver in flour blends.
+Hard Red Spring (HRS) is also a valued improver in flour blends.

 Soft Red Winter